CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/1_teamprocess.md

 !!! note
     We will ask you to reference, reflect upon, and refine this document throughout this semester, and we will evaluate your team's process strategies and interactions through what you outline in this contract.
 Please ensure that everyone on your team thoroughly discusses each of the above sections and agree with the final decisions.

 Once you have completed the contract itself, have all members sign and date the document as an indicator that all members have read the document and agreed to uphold all outlined items.
-Then, save the file as a PDF and upload it to Gradescope.
-Only one team member needs to make the submission; they can then add the rest of the teammates as group members for a group submission.
+Then, save the file as a PDF and upload it to Gradescope. **Only one team member needs to make the submission; they can then add the rest of the teammates as group members for a group submission**.

 We also **highly recommend** that you [bookmark](https://slack.com/help/articles/205239997-Pin-messages-and-bookmark-links) the teamwork contract in your team’s Slack channel.